 Introduction to the School

-The Liverpool School of Art and Design (LSAD) is situated in the Art and Design Academy (ADA); a modern purpose-built building in the heart of Liverpool’s creative quarter.
-As well as being home to the School, the ADA is also a knowledge hub for the region’s creative industries.
+The Liverpool School of Art and Design (LSAD) is situated in the John Lennon Art and Design Building; a modern purpose-built building in the heart of Liverpool’s creative quarter.
+As well as being home to the School, the building is a knowledge hub for the region’s creative industries.
 The LSAD has established relationships with many of Liverpool’s most significant arts organisations such as TATE Liverpool, Biennial, FACT and design agencies Uniform, Smiling Wolf and Non-Conform.

-The ADA Gallery is a creative partnership between students and staff at the LSA and acts as an interface to collaboration with Local, National and International Artists, Designers, Creative Industry Commercial Partners and Public Audiences.
-The ADA achieves these objectives through the creative production of on-site, off-site and online projects and activities supported by its flexible gallery, exhibition and public spaces (continuing to build on the work it began in 2007 at the Albert Dock ‘Site’ project).
+The building's gallery is a creative partnership between students and staff at the LSAD and acts as an interface to collaboration with Local, National and International Artists, Designers, Creative Industry Commercial Partners and Public Audiences.
+The building helps achieve these objectives through the creative production of on-site, off-site and online projects and activities supported by its flexible gallery, exhibition and public spaces (continuing to build on the work it began in 2007 at the Albert Dock ‘Site’ project).

 Staff research interests

 The Liverpool School of Art and Design has a research culture that is rooted in collaboration with National and International partners in the fields of Art, Design and Architecture.
 Our work is concerned to understand and augment the role and significance of art and design within the broader concerns of the regional and global economy, and to strengthen the visibility and impact of art and design in Liverpool.

 Research takes place in relation to the areas of Art, Design, Architecture and related Pedagogy.
 Researchers in the School of Art and Design write books and academic papers, stage, curate and participate in exhibitions, engage in consultancy, produce artefacts and publish in a broad range of other media.